cronvel/terminal-kit/documentation.md

 // Move the cursor at the upper-left corner term.moveTo( 1 , 1 ) ;

-// We can always pass additionnal arguments that will be displayed... term.moveTo( 1 , 1 , 'Upper-left corner' ) ;
+// We can always pass additional arguments that will be displayed... term.moveTo( 1 , 1 , 'Upper-left corner' ) ;

 // ... and formated